Chicago Rush

 The Chicago Rush were a professional arena football team based in Rosemont, Illinois.
 The team was founded in 2001 and played in the Arena Football League's Central Division.
 The Rush qualified for the playoffs in 11 of 12 AFL seasons, during which they won ArenaBowl XX in 2006 and captured five division titles.
-The Rush played home games at Allstate Arena from 2001 to 2012.
-The team struggled to find a permanent owner and later relocated to Rockford, Illinois in 2013 to play their final season.
+The Rush played home games at Allstate Arena from 2001 to 2013.
+The team struggled to find a permanent owner and later relocated to Rockford, Illinois in 2013 to play their last three home games of their final season.
 The AFL itself ceased operations in 2019.
 In 2023, Chicago-based music producer Ernest Clark acquired the Rush and announced plans to join a revived AFL in 2025.
 However, the AFL folded again in 2024.

 History

-Founding
+Founding and background (1999)

-The Rush made its AFL debut in 2001.
-The team played its home games at the Allstate Arena (formerly known as the Rosemont Horizon), the same venue previously used by the Chicago Bruisers, one of the four original Arena Football League teams.
+The Rush played their homes games at the Allstate Arena from 2001 to 2013.

+In July 1999, California entrepreneur Alan Levin led an investment group that secured an expansion team in the Arena Football League.
+The investment group included NFL hall of fame running back Walter Payton.
+Levin also tried to recruit Mike Ditka into the investment group, who joined in 2004 after initially rejecting Levin's offer in 2001.
+In 2000, Levin and the ownership group formally announced the team would be called the Rush and revealed the team's logo.
+They also announced the signing of their first player in franchise history, Derek Stingley Sr.

+The Rush filled the void left by the Chicago Bruisers, a former Arena team based in Rosemont, Illinois, who ceased operations in 1989.
+Levin considered having the team play in the United Center on Chicago's west side, but instead announced the team would play in Rosemont's Allstate Arena.
+The Rush's official mascot was a construction worker named Grabowski, a reference to Chicago's blue collar background.
+The name was coined by Ditka in January 1986 to describe the difference between the playing style, culture, and work ethic of the Chicago Bears and Los Angeles Rams.